Tristan and Iseult: Narratives

+The story and character of Tristan varies considerably between different tellings.
+His name also varies, as does that of Iseult, although Tristan is the most common modern spelling.

+The two earliest known, and highly distinct from one another, traditions of the romance of Tristan and Iseult come from the French verse romances written by Béroul and Thomas of Britain (considered origins of the-called "common branch" and the "courtly branch", respectively), two 12th-century poets who each wrote c.
+1170, based on uncertain origins.
+A later major tradition is that of cyclical prose works beginning c.
+1240, markedly different from those by both Thomas and Béroul.

+Early poetry

-After defeating the Irish knight Morholt, the young prince Tristan travels to Ireland to bring back the fair Iseult (often known as Isolde, Isolt, or Yseult) for his uncle King Mark of Cornwall to marry.
-Along the way, Tristan and Iseult ingest a love potion which causes them to fall madly in love.
-The potion's effects last a lifetime in the legend's courtly branch.
-However, in the common branch version, the potion's results end after three years.
+After defeating the Irish knight Morholt, the young prince Tristan travels to Ireland to bring back the fair Iseult (often known as Isolde, Isolt, or Yseult) to marry his uncle King Mark of Cornwall (originally written as Marc or Marc'h).
+Along the way, Tristan and Iseult ingest a love potion, which causes them to fall madly in love.
+The potion's effects last a lifetime in the legend's so-called courtly branch.
+However, in the common branch version (Béroul's), the potion's results end after three years.

-In some versions, Tristan and Iseult ingest the potion accidentally.
+In some versions, including Béroul's, Tristan and Iseult ingest the potion accidentally after it was given to her by her mother to use on her wedding night.
 In others, the potion's maker gives it to Iseult to share with Mark, but she gives it to Tristan instead.
 Although Iseult marries Mark, the spell forces her and Tristan to seek each other as lovers.
 The King's advisors repeatedly try to charge the pair with adultery, but the lovers use trickery to preserve their façade of innocence.
-In Béroul's version, the love potion eventually wears off, but the two lovers continue their adulterous relationship.